 Nature’s Market Squirrel Guard Feeder

-This is our favourite fat ball feeder, the thick metal frame is sturdy enough to deter even the most determined squirrel.
+I had high hopes for this fat ball feeder, the thick metal frame looked sturdy enough to deter even the most determined squirrel.

-This feeder by Nature’s Market keeps out large birds such as pigeons, crows and rooks, creating a safe haven for smaller birds such as starlings, sparrows and blue tits.
+This feeder by Nature’s Market is meant to keep out large birds such as pigeons, crows and rooks, creating a safe haven for smaller birds such as starlings, sparrows and blue tits.